nowfloats/ANAChat-iOS/README.md

-## ANAChat iOS Sdk!
+## ANAChat iOS

-The Powerful **ANAChat**  iOS SDK allows you to integrate ANA to your app.
+The Powerful **ANAChat** allows you to integrate ANA chat bot to your app.
 Customise the UI according to your App Theme and you are all set.
 It is that simple!

 ## Getting started